 How to approach GHG emissions data measurement:

-The overarching goal is to calculate GHG emissions across all emissions scopes, then convert those outputs to CO2 equivalent (MT CO2e).
+The overarching goal is to calculate GHG emissions across all emissions scopes by measuring your business carbon footprint, then convert those outputs to CO2 equivalent (MT CO2e).
 These are complicated calculations to do without the help of expert tools and guidance.
 Good news: Sustain.Life guides you through the process and identifies which business activities are the largest contributors to your environmental impact, so you can prioritize your reduction efforts.
 The platform translates your business activities and company characteristics into emissions outputs, automatically doing all of the complex math.

 But with a complicated operation and business activities, where do you start?